ditrit/leto-modelizer-ai-proxy/README.md

     To deactivate your virtual environment: ``` deactivate ```

-Then launch the API using uvicorn (from the root folder):
+Then launch the API using hypercorn (from the root folder):

 ```sh
 hypercorn src.main:app --reload --bind 127.0.0.1:8585